Varsha-7816/Data-analysis-project/README.md

 # Data-analysis-project
 In this repository you can see how i have analyzed the sales of coffee and supermarket using their csv datasets as part of my internship project.

+These were my analyzed outputs for supermarket sales
 ![image](https://github.com/user-attachments/assets/2d405826-8f74-46dd-afbf-b33d340032a9)
 ![image](https://github.com/user-attachments/assets/28267ca6-78ea-467c-bbf7-45d7aaba205a)